ULTIMATE Guide to Taganga, Colombia (and 15 Fun Things to do!)

 Playa Grande is a white sandy beach with crystal clear water.
 This small bay is surrounded by mountains and is nothing short of breathtaking.

 You can only reach Playa Grande from Taganga as there is no road there.
-You can either hike (not recommended for safety reasons) or take a 5-minute boat ride for 10,00 COP per person for a return trip.
+You can either hike (not recommended for safety reasons) or take a 5-minute boat ride for 10,000 COP ($2 USD) per person for a return trip.

 Do be warned, Playa Grande is filled with restaurants and chairs for rent.
 It is a busy beach where Colombians on holiday come to have a good time.
 But when I visited, the vibe was all part of the fun and no matter how many people were around, it was still breathtaking.

 Tip: If you want to avoid the crowds, go to Playa Grande on a weekday and first thing in the morning.
-The beach didn’t really start getting busy until after noon.
+The beach didn’t really start getting busy until the afternoon.

 2. Day trip to Tayrona National Park